damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 [HttpGet]
 public async Task<IActionResult> Get()
 {
   try
   {
-		// do business which calls an API and throws claims challenge WebApiMsalUiRequiredException
+	// do business which calls an API and throws claims challenge
-		// The WWW-Authenticate header is set using the OpenID Connect standards and Signals spec.
+	// WebApiMsalUiRequiredException.
+The WWW-Authenticate header is set
+	// using the OpenID Connect standards and Signals spec.
   }
   catch (WebApiMsalUiRequiredException hex)
   {
 	var claimChallenge = WwwAuthenticateParameters
 		.GetClaimChallengeFromResponseHeaders(hex.Headers);

 	return Unauthorized(claimChallenge);
   }
 }
 ```